pusher/pubsub-code-challenge/README.md

 - If using Java, your code *must* run on OpenJDK
 - If using C#, your code *must* run on Mono

-To help up run your submission, please include:
+To help us run your submission, please include:

 - a bash script named `run` which will both compile and run your server, including fetching any required dependencies.